collective/ECLecture/README.txt

 Overview

-  ECLecture is a Plone product which allows the creation, submission and grading of online assignments (exercises, homework), both for traditional on-site courses and for e-learning.
+  ECLecture is a Plone product for managing lectures, seminars and other courses.

 Download